 - New Sound Album: Arguable.
 The band stills play the same genre, but thrash influences began showing up in An Ocean Between Us.

-- Took a Level in Badass: Lambesis◊ in 2010 compared to him in 2012◊.
-Yes, that's him.
+- Took a Level in Badass: Compare Lambesis's look in 2010◊(he's the one in the center) to 2012◊.
+Yes, that's the same guy.
 Sadly, it also came with a huge Took a Level in Jerkass.
 He's since then been atoning since being released.

 - The Power of Rock: The music video for the cover of Electric Eye has the band using their music to fight a giant scorpion.